AfraidYetJoyful/self-soothe/README.md

 - make the overall self-soothe script let you pick between options
 - start making a more general "self-talk" chat bot thing
 - make a script to set up the environmental variables
-- make an installation script for self-soothe more generally

 Reminders:
 - only make the next small bit that you need